 What to do with Windows 8?

-Microsoft released a major update to Windows 8 in the form of Windows 8.1, which is meant to fix the terrible GUI issues for desktop users, but in my opinion it’s not much of an improvement, however if you’re struggling with Windows 8 on your desktop and can’t downgrade to Windows 7, definitely do the upgrade to Windows 8.1.
+Microsoft released a major update to Windows 8 in the form of Windows 8.1, supposedly to fix the terrible GUI issues for desktop users, but in my opinion it’s not much of an improvement, however if you’re struggling with Windows 8 on your desktop and can’t downgrade to Windows 7, definitely do the upgrade to Windows 8.1.

 What about Windows 9?

-I hear through the grapevine that Windows 9 (which is currently in development) has brought back the traditional desktop environment so missed by many, but I am a little worried it may not have gone far enough, I guess we will see in 2015.
+I hear that Windows 9 (which is in active development) has brought back the traditional desktop environment so missed by many, but I am a little worried it may not have gone far enough, I guess we will see in 2015.